Drop Hitch vs Straight Hitch

 Why all this Confusion?

-Rather than worrying about this many inches or that, the smartest decision is to get a high quality adjustable ball mount for all your towing needs.
-For hitches, ball mounts, and more; check out the product catalog for Equalizer Hitch today.
+For hitches, ball mounts, and more; check out the product catalog for Equal-i-zer Hitch today.